WindhoverLabs/yamcs-cfs/docs/index.rst

 Current utilities include:

 * Request the SCH table entries for a specific application
+* LinkInfoService provides users with extra information about their current data links(host, port, etc) as system parameters.

 These utilities are meant to ease the use of YAMCS with cfs flight software.